Hidden Costs of Home Renovation: Don't Get Caught Off Guard

 Construction is messy!
 Factor in the cost of a professional cleaning service to remove dust, debris, and get your home sparkling clean and ready for you to enjoy.

 Pro Tip: Clarify with your contractor whether their services include any post-construction cleaning.
-Some contractors may offer basic cleaning, but for a truly thorough clean, consider hiring a professional cleaning company.
+Some contractors may offer basic "broom-clean" services, but for a truly thorough clean that makes the space move-in ready, consider hiring a professional cleaning company specializing in construction cleanup.
+This is a critical step before installing any new furniture or delicate finishing materials.

-Renovating your home is exciting, but it's crucial to be prepared for the hidden costs that can pop up along the way.
-By being aware of these potential expenses and planning accordingly, you can avoid budget surprises and enjoy your beautifully renovated space without any financial stress.
+Renovating your home is exciting, but it's crucial to be prepared for the hidden costs major home renovation projects entail.
+By being aware of these potential expenses and planning accordingly—specifically by setting a robust contingency budget, you can avoid budget surprises and enjoy your beautifully renovated space without financial stress.

 Bonus Tips:

-• Consult with professionals: Talk to real estate agents, contractors, and designers to get expert advice on your renovation plans, potential costs, and evaluate the potential added resale value.
+Consult with professionals: Talk to real estate agents, contractors, and designers to get expert advice on your renovation plans, potential costs, and evaluate the potential added resale value.
+To avoid unexpected expenses, consider our full-service Turnkey design

 Don't let these hidden costs discourage you.
 Remember, knowledge is power when it comes to home renovation.
 Stay informed, embrace the process (and the mess) !
 May your renovation be filled with more pleasant surprises than hidden costs.